WAVEI010101/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my boring page blog

+Feel free to try
 I'm glad you are here.
-I plan to talk about ...
+Cus it wastes yr times and I won't do anything with this blog